The Expert Manual to Assessing Tree Risk

 Root of the issue

-Root damage can also be a sign that trees are at risk of falling.
-This can be caused by factors such as construction, soil erosion, as well as soil compaction.
+Root damage can also be an indication that trees are at risk of falling.
+It could be due to factors such as construction, soil erosion, as well as soil compaction.

 Conduct a Visual Inspection

-The first step to evaluate the likelihood of falling trees is to conduct a visual inspection.
-Look for any of the warning signs mentioned above, like a leaning trunk or crown, cracks in the trunk, dead or dying branches, or damage to the root.
+The first step in assessing the likelihood of falling trees is to conduct a visual inspection.
+Check for any of the warning signs mentioned above, like a leaning trunk or crown, cracks in the trunk, dead or dying branches, or damaged roots.

 Make an appointment with a professional